 After the buyer and seller have signed the contract, the buyer must obtain a mortgage note by presenting the contract to a mortgage lender.
 The note is the buyer’s promise to pay the purchase price of the real estate in addition to a stated interest rate over a specified period of time.

 In general, there are two types of conventional loans that a buyer can obtain.
-A fixed rate loan has the same rate of interest for the life of the loan, usually 14 to 30 years.
+A fixed rate loan has the same rate of interest for the life of the loan, usually 25 – 30 years.
 An adjustable rate loan or adjustable rate mortgage (ARM) provides a discounted initial rate, which changes after a set period of time.
 The rate can’t exceed the interest rate cap or ceiling allowed on such loans for any one adjustment period.
-Some ARMs have a lifetime cap on interest.
-The buyer makes the loan and interest payments to the lender through amortization, the systematic payment and retirement of debt over a set period of time.
+Some ARMs have a lifetime cap on interest but most do not.
+The buyer makes the mortgage and interest payments to the lender through amortization, the systematic payment and retirement of debt over a set period of time.